ShaunMaher/random-documentation/Ubuntu/2_monitor_kvm.md

 ## The problem
 I have two PCs and two monitors and a single port HDMI KVM switch that toggles one monitor, keyboard and mouse between the PCs.
-This leaves the second monitor that I need to press buttons on (go into the menu, select an imput) whenever I toggle the KVM.
+This leaves the second monitor that I need to press buttons on (go into the menu, select an input) whenever I toggle the KVM.

 ## The solution